 There’s another tendency – and again, it is quite often well meaning – to step in and take over things for the elderly, without recognizing they could be more than able to do things for themselves.
 Seeing an older person maneuvering with a cane or walker, for instance, generally leads to someone nicely offering help.
 However, according to Judy Jellison Graves, a cancer and polio survivor, “It’s annoying when people feel like I need help with something I have no problem doing myself.”

 “Elderspeak” or “ageism” behavior is even regarded as a type of bullying by Dr. Vicki Rosebrook, Executive Director of the Macklin Intergenerational Institute.
 “It’s talking down to them.
 We do it to children so well.
 And it’s natural for the sandwich generation, since they address children that way.”

 Making improvements to our view of older people is a nationwide need, beginning with the impressions we pass on to the next generation.
 A recent study suggests a very negative reaction to aging by young children from preschool through grade school, who determined that growing to be elderly would be “awful.”

 The lesson to be realized for all who interact with older adults?
 Replace coddling and stereotypes with straightforward, genuine respect.
-Heaven at Home Senior Care has taken strides every day towards this end, by providing considerate care at home in Denton and the surrounding areas to reinforce independence and quality of life, with a focus on always maintaining their dignity and individuality.
+Heaven at Home Senior Care has taken strides every day towards this end, by providing considerate care at home in Frisco and the surrounding areas to reinforce independence and quality of life, with a focus on always maintaining their dignity and individuality.